WzescxT/bigresearch/document/README.md

 - **Target Users**

-  The users with little knowledge of developing web crawlers who want to scrape some information from websites efficiently and conviently.
+  The users with little knowledge of developing web crawlers who want to scrape some information from websites efficiently and conveniently.

 - **Boundary of this Project**